 What is chiasmus?

-Who is Iola Leroy?
+Who is Irene Redfield?

-Who is Charles Chesnutt?
+Who is Phillis Wheatley?

 Du Bois described the problem of the color line as the problem of this century.

-What is the Twentieth Century?
+What is the Twentieth Century (or Twentieth)?

 W.E.B.
-Du Bois uses this metaphor to describe the barrier that he believes prevents true understanding and equality between Black and White people.
+Du Bois uses this metaphor to describe the barrier that he believes prevents true understanding and equality between Black and white people.

 What is the veil?